RykovaMariia/eCommerce-Application/README.md

 ```
 npm run format:check
 ```
-Runs to scan the code base with Prettier Prettier analyzes the code files in the project and checks their formatting for compliance with the established rules
+Runs to scan the code base with Prettier analyzes the code files in the project and checks their formatting for compliance with the established rules

 ```
 npm run stylelint